First-order sentences in random groups I: universal sentences: Bounding the length of short solutions

 \subsection{Diagrams in groups satisfying small cancellation properties}

 In this subsection we collect some results particular to groups satisfying the small cancellation property $C'(1/8)$.
 We will call such a group an eighth group.
 We fix an eighth group $\Gamma$ and a finite generating set $\Sigma_{\Gamma}$.
 We consider its Cayley graph $Cay(\Gamma, \Sigma_\Gamma)$ with respect to $\Sigma_\Gamma$ and we endowed it with the word metric, i.e. $d_{Cay(\Gamma, \Sigma_\Gamma)}(g,h):=d(g,h)$ is the length of the shortest word (in $\Sigma_{\Gamma}$) representing $g^{-1}h$.
 Our aim is to analyze geodesics, i.e. shortest paths, between two and three points in the above metric space.
 There can be many geodesic segments between two points.
 When two geodesic segments between two points only meet in these points, we call their union a {\em digon}.
 Likewise when geodesic segments between three distinct points only meet at these points, we call their union a {\em simple triangle}.
-It is obvious that any geodesic triangle (not necessarily simple) consists of one simple triangle and several digons all connected by geodesic segments (see figure \ref{GeodesicT}).
-Hence, in order to classify the geodesic triangles we need to classify digons and simple triangles.
+It is obvious that any geodesic triangle (not necessarily simple) consists of at most one simple triangle and several digons all connected by geodesic segments (see figure \ref{GeodesicT}).
+If we remove the simple triangle (or the midpoint in the degenerate case) from a geodesic triangle, then we end up with three connected components, we call them (after adding the missing points) the {\em legs} of the geodesic triangle.
+The length of a leg is the distance from the endpoint it contains to the simple triangle (or the midpoint in the degenerate case).
+Finally, by the above discussion, it is apparent that in order to classify the geodesic triangles we need to classify digons and simple triangles.

 Digons and triangles in small cancellation groups have been classified in \cite[Section 3.4]{St}.
 In contrast to arbitrary tessellations of a disk (see figure \ref{Tessellation}), digons in small cancellation groups can only take form $I_1$ (see figure \ref{strebel}).